I think you’ll like this. Nice and long, nearly 3000 words, and it took forever to finish. Whew!

 She threw the goblet into the wall, where it shattered.
 I small piece got stuck in Finch’s hair, and he took it, looking.
 It was half of the symbol.
 Finch had never exorcised a Servant from a temple, but he was pretty sure smashing up all of its symbols was a great place to start!

 “Let’s do it!”
 He said.

-As he said this, Alice gave a smile, one more charming than any njuzu could, and promptly leapt up and tore the chandelier off the ceiling Finch grabbed a metal candlestick from the wall.
+As he said this, Alice gave a smile, one more charming than any n’juzu could, and then she promptly leapt up and tore the chandelier off the ceiling.
+Finch grabbed a metal candlestick from the wall.
 It was surprisingly easy to tear from the wall.
 He ran around and smashed goblets with it, keeping an eye out for Conflict’s symbol.

 It wasn’t long before a crowd formed outside the temple.
 Artus was one of them, and when he saw Alice swinging from fixtures through the broken window, he entered.

 “What’s all this then?
 Destroying that poor man’s temple?”
 He shouted.